chorenzo-dev/recipes-core/code-quality/pre-commit-checks/prompt.md

    - Identify if any quality checks are already automated

 ## Expected Output
-- pre-commit-checks.checks_found: Whether any type checking, formatting, or linting commands were found in the project
 - pre-commit-checks.hooks_configured: Whether pre-commit hooks are already set up